 While most kneeskins cost upwards of $600, Blueseventy’s neroFIT kneeskin provides the same compression and water-repellent suit at a fraction of the cost.
 Here’s a review and breakdown of the neroFIT kneeskin.

-One of the defining characteristics of tech suits and jammers are that they are expensive.
+One of the defining characteristics of racing suits for women, known as kneeskins, are that they are expensive.

 Just how expensive?